 For more than fifteen years, Dr. Parsons worked as an advanced energy and technology consultant with the Manitoba Government.
 He has been directly involved in a variety of novel technology areas, including electric and fuel cell cars and transit buses.
 For example, he was directly involved with the on-route demonstration of four second-generation electric buses begun in 2014 by Winnipeg Transit.
 Although other urban areas have now moved further, Winnipeg for a long time retained the distinction of having the most advanced electric bus activities within Canada, this also representing a key green-economy opportunity within our province.
-Importantly, Dr. Parsons has been directly involved in the application of sustainability economics as part of his work.
-More recently, he has authored more than fifteen op-ed style articles relating to sustainability economics that have been published locally in the Winnipeg Free Press, and was a co-author of a recent op-ed article in the national journal Policy Options.
+Since 2017 he has authored more than fifteen op-ed style articles primarily relating to sustainability that have been published locally in the Winnipeg Free Press, and was a co-author of an op-ed article in the national journal Policy Options.
+Most recently in 2021, he had a paper accepted in the peer-reviewed journal Sustainability.